Vilification and discrimination

 There are specific laws in Victoria and South Australia that criminalise the distribution of an intimate or ‘invasive’ image without consent.
 In both Victoria and South Australia, it is also a criminal offence to threaten to distribute an intimate or invasive image (see ‘Sexting’, below).

-Under Commonwealth law, the Criminal Code (s 474.17) – ‘using a carriage Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. to menace, harass or cause offence’ – has been used to respond to image-based abuse.
+Under Commonwealth law, the Criminal Code (s 474.17) – ‘using a carriage service to menace, harass or cause offence’ – has been used to respond to image-based abuse.
 The use of ‘private sexual material’ in such an offence constitutes an aggravated offence, increasing the maximum sentence from three to seven years imprisonment (s 474.17A).

-However, if the A person who commits a crime.
-See also offender. does not demonstrate a clear intention to menace, harass or cause offence, the law is vague.
+However, if the perpetrator does not demonstrate a clear intention to menace, harass or cause offence, the law is vague.

 While criminal and civil laws exist in some states and territories to provide compensation to victims of image-based abuse, there is no national consistency.